bakaoh/magic-doll/README.md

 ## Misc

 A golem created by the twisted witch Sumer.
 However, instead of being animated by magic, it has been brought to life using human souls (or GLM).

+## License
+`Magic-doll` is licensed under the terms of the GNU General Public License Version 3.
+See [LICENSE.md](LICENSE.md) for more information.